hamogu/doc/source/examples/background/background.rst

      approaches the number of photons in the file.

 #.
 We can fit the apparent X-ray spectrum of the "blank sky" files ("apparent"
-   because the events look like X-ray photons on the CCD, but really are electron or proton impacts) and then use |marx| to simulate an extended source that produces a similar spectrum (:ref:`subsect-ex-bkg-marxbkg`).
+   because the events look like X-ray photons on the CCD, but they really are electron or proton impacts) and then use |marx| to simulate an extended source that produces a similar spectrum (:ref:`subsect-ex-bkg-marxbkg`).
 This approach is easier and faster, but it does  not capture the `spatial variations of the